Table of Contents

 - Your name, address, telephone number and email address;

-- A copy of the notice you received from the Minister or from the Agency;
+- A copy of the notice or decision you received from the Minister or the Agency;

-- The name, telephone number and email address of your legal representative, if you have one;
+- The name and contact information of your representative, if you have one; and

 Transportation Appeal Tribunal of Canada